What is a Hotel Revenue Manager and what are the required skills and studies to become one?

 - E-Commerce and marketing strategies

-- Preparation of daily, monthly and yearly reports to maximize overall revenue
+- Preparation of daily, monthly and yearly reports to maximise overall revenue

 - Contact with travel agents and negotiation of commissions